atar-axis/xpadneo/docs/README.md

 finalized yet:

 - The default profile (no LED) exposes the paddles as extra buttons.
-- The other three profiles behave the same way currently, and there is no support for configuring them.
-This may be different if profiles have been configured in Windows already, that is still untested.
+- The other three profiles behave the same way by default.
+While there is no support for modifying them currently, configurations set in the [Xbox Accessories app (Windows only)](https://apps.microsoft.com/store/detail/xbox-accessories/9NBLGGH30XJ3) will carry over and operate as intended.

 ### Emulated Profile Switching Support